cockpit-project/presentations/2023-devconf-beipack-pybridge/beipack-pybridge.md

   minimal: Python with only included batteries, and SSH connection to managed machine
 - Get a foot into the door of pretty much any machine out there
-- Still need that feat of getting the bridge to the remote machine; Lis has some great technology to pull this off
+- Still need that feat of getting the bridge to the remote machine; normally a server sends a web app to the browser, but here we need to send the backend code to the server machine, sort of an inverse web app
+- Lis has some great technology to pull this off
 - time check: 7'30 mins
 :::